 When you throw a stone into a calm lake, a circle of concentric waves is created and spreads around.
-The phenomenon that vibration created in one place spreads to the surroundings is called wave.
+The phenomenon that vibration created in one place spreads to the surroundings is called a wave.

 Deep water wave and shallow water wave

 The shape of the water wave changes slightly depending on the water depth.
 When the water depth is high, the water particles move close to the circle.

 If the water depth is shallow, it will be slightly different.
 Because there is a restriction on the up and down movement, it is a relatively elliptical exercise appearance.
 On the bottom floor, it moves completely horizontally.